mehmetaydogdu/coursera-cryptography/README.md

 Coursera Maryland Cryptography

-These are my problem set and programming assignment solutions written in Scala.
+These are my programming assignment solutions written in Scala.

 ##NOTICE